khemnavet/dspace-import/UserManual.md

 ## The Excel File

 The data can be uploaded from a single worksheet at a time.
 The worksheet has one item per row.
-The first row has the column headings.
+The first row has column headings.
 The column heading names can be repeated.
 The column heading names are mapped to metadata elements in DSpace.

 The Excel worksheet must have a column for the title of the item.
 This is required when items are being added or the metadata of existing items updated.